jamie128-jl/Used-Car-Price-Prediction/README.md

 # Used-Car-Price-Prediction
-Predicting used car prices to support pricing insights and decision-making through machine learning regression techniques.

-# Used Car Price Prediction

 This project builds an end-to-end machine learning pipeline to predict used car prices based on vehicle attributes such as make, model, year, mileage, and engine specifications.